Danske Bank A/S : profit hit by higher costs, low interest rates | MarketScreener

-Second-quarter pre-tax profits fell to 4.76 billion Danish crowns (576.05 million pounds) from 5.49 billions the previous year, missing a mean forecast of 5.06 billion by analysts according to Refinitiv data.
+Second-quarter pre-tax profits fell to 4.76 billion Danish crowns ($716.6 million) from 5.49 billions the previous year, missing a mean forecast of 5.06 billion by analysts according to Refinitiv data.

 "In the first half of 2019, we faced a challenging rates and margin environment as well as increased costs for compliance measures.
 But we also saw continued growth in lending and solid credit quality," Danske's newly-appointed chief executive Chris Vogelzang said on Thursday.